-Weeks 4 and 5: Intensive Writing Weeks (October 12, 2014 through October 26, 2014)This is your chance to write better and faster than you ever have before, to discover what YOUR natural first draft will look like and ways to fit writing into your life that you may never have thought of before.
+Weeks 4 and 5: Intensive Writing Weeks (February 14, 2015 through March 1, 2015 and yes, it's okay if you start February 15th instead)This is your chance to write better and faster than you ever have before, to discover what YOUR natural first draft will look like and ways to fit writing into your life that you may never have thought of before.

 Week 6: Here's your chance to look at the experience of weeks 4 and 5 and use it to create a writing method that works for YOU and is tailored to your most natural writing style.
 We'll also look at how to revise your work in the fastest, most effective way possible and I'll be sharing some of my thoughts on query letters, synopses, etc.